drake-mer/expensetrack/README.md

 The API is accessed through HTTP with the following verbs:

-* GET: used to retrieve users
+* GET: used to retrieve users/records
 * POST: used to create records/users
 * PUT: used to update users
 * DELETE: used to delete users